How to Use a Clay Bar – The “Hashtag Technique”

 There are different grades of clay bars that on offer.
 You can get the cheap knockoff products that are imported in from China that may as well be plasticine, or you can spend a couple of quid more to get a good quality one.

 I like to use Bilt Hamber’s clay bar, which is made, manufactured and distributed in the UK, so you know it’s at least got some pedigree with it.
-But, I know that Bilt Hamber have invested a boat load into research ad development just for their clay bar products, which is why I really trust them to offer a good product.
+But, I know that Bilt Hamber has invested a boatload into research ad development just for their clay bar products, which is why I really trust them to offer a good product.

-The clay bar comes in regular (moderate/heavy contamination, medium (all-round) and soft (summer use, more frequent use), so you can choose which is best for your car.
+The clay bar comes in regular (moderate/heavy contamination, medium (all-round) and soft (summer use, more frequent use), so you can choose which is best for your car.back to menu ↑

 Word of warning